strapi/strapi/docs/3.0.0-beta.x/guides/client.md

 ## Installation

-First you will have to install the client node_module in your application by running one of the following command.
+First you will have to install the client package in your application by running one of the following command.

 :::: tabs